bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Can lifestyle changes alone resolve night sweats?

-For many men, lifestyle modifications—such as weight loss, exercise, and optimizing the sleep environment—can significantly reduce night sweats.
-However, some may require medical treatment or additional interventions.
+For many men, making lifestyle modifications such as losing weight, exercising, and optimizing their sleep environment can significantly reduce the frequency and severity of night sweats.
+However, some cases may require medical treatment or additional approaches.

 Is testosterone therapy safe?

-Testosterone therapy can be effective for men with documented deficiency and significant symptoms, but it carries risks.
-Men with concerns about prostate cancer should be especially cautious.
-It should only be initiated after careful evaluation and under medical supervision.
+Testosterone therapy can be effective for men with a documented deficiency and significant symptoms, but it does come with risks, especially if you have concerns about prostate cancer.
+Always consult your healthcare provider before starting any treatment.

 How does the Bedfan compare to other cooling devices?